MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm.md

 ## Next steps

-You can also create and manage VMs using Windows PowerShell Hyper-V cmdlets.
-For more information, see [Hyper-V](https://docs.microsoft.com/powershell/module/hyper-v/?view=win10-ps).
+You can also create and manage VMs using Windows PowerShell.
+For more information, see [vm-powershell.md).